ReinoutVrielink/Milestone5ReinoutVrielink/README.md

 This project investigates the historical evolution of the use of English loanwords, also known as anglicisms, in the Dutch language.
 With this study I am aiming to trace the trajectory of the use of anglicisms, and discern patterns in the development of this linguistic phenomenon.
-By studying literature and employing n-gram analysis, I am seeking to get a view of the linguistic patterns of the use of anglicisms.
+By studying literature and analysing television broadcasts from different time-periods, I am seeking to get a view of the linguistic patterns of the use of anglicisms.
 With this research I will gain a broader understanding of language evolution, in particular the evolution of the Dutch language.